Things to do at Chiddinglye

 Chiddinglye is a renewable energy centre featuring two 200mW biomass boilers, a 5mW Solar Farm (where sheep can still graze under the panels), and an additional 30kW of solar panels powering the Brewery.

 Chiddinglye Garden can be visited on request.
-The swimming pool (May to Sept inclusive) and tennis court can also be booked on request.
+The tennis court can also be booked on request.

 Guided estate walks, evening nature walks (featuring owls and bats) and foraging walks are arranged on a timely basis with our Ranger Ross Symonds.
 There are a number of additional wilding projects in plan including restoring a wild swimming area in a stream, creating a new wildflower meadow and possibly the reintroduction of beavers.